Polin’s Bridgerton Chemistry Pales in Comparison to Nicola Coughlan & Luke Newton’s Real-Life BFFdom

 ”

-"There's something that just bonds you when you do this show with someone," Luke Newton tells Refinery29 Australia.
+"There's something that just bonds you when you do this show with someone," Luke Newton tells Refinery29.
 "When you lead the show, you're in every day together."

 "Any time that felt difficult or I was struggling with it — whether it was the schedule or the hours or jumping from episode to episode — I just felt reassured in the fact that Nic was going through the same experience and coping with it really well," he continues.
 "So I would go, 'Right, get your shit together and let's get on with it'."